arabadey/genai-mental-health-thematic-analysis/README.md

   User experience (UX) with AI chatbots,
   Chatbot positioning (supplement, alternative, or limited support), and Sentiment toward AI use (positive, negative, mixed, neutral)

+├── scripts/
+│   ├── 01_data_separation.py
+│   ├── 02_data_cleaning.py
+│   ├── 03_filtering_posts.py
+│   └── 04_sampling_posts.py
+│
+├── data/
+│   └── README.md
+│
+│
+├── requirements.txt
+├── .gitignore
+└── README.md

+Requirements
+Install dependencies with:
+pip install -r requirements.txt

+Data Availability
+Raw Reddit data are not included in this repository to protect user privacy and comply with research and ethical guidelines.

+Outcomes:
+This pipeline supported:

+The development of a thematic coding framework, Identification of key themes (emotional support, self-understanding, limited/risky support), and Analysis of user sentiment and AI positioning

+The findings contribute to understanding how generative AI is being integrated into real-world mental health practices.

+Author:
+Aayush Rabadey
+Master of Professional Science in Biomedical Health Informatics UNC Chapel Hill